Republican Govs. Greitens and Walker – Who’s grooming who?

 — Mark Matthiesen (@MarkMattMO) May 27, 2017

+There is speculation that Greitens will seek higher office.
 Since taking office in January, Greitens has traveled to Washington D.C. a few times to visit with Vice President Mike Pence and other members of President Trump’s cabinet.

 Greitens has also been on Fox News a few times since being sworn in.
 In March, Fox News Sunday and Chris Wallace chose him as its “Power Player of the Week”.